College Growth Mindset:Connect class and career

 - Are there any schools outside of this area that I should explore?

-- What schools have really great majors that can help me get a job that I’ll love?
+- What schools have majors that will help me get a job that I’ll love?

-- Do you have examples of colleges with a strong focus on career services and resources?
+- Do you have examples of colleges that focus on career services and resources?
 How can they help me explore my career interests during my college search?

-- Are there any colleges with a strong focus on entrepreneurship or innovation?
+- Are there any colleges that focus on entrepreneurship or innovation?

 - What courses do I need to take to be ready for college?